-If you have been a victim of a major weather storm like hurricane Sandy, a forest fire, a flood or an earthquake, you have a pretty good idea of why homeowners, landlords and renters may need catastrophe insurance.
-These events have occurred with an alarming frequency in recent years.
+If you have been a victim of a major weather event like Hurricane Sandy, a forest fire, a flood or an earthquake, you have a pretty good idea of why homeowners, landlords and renters may need catastrophe insurance.
+These events have occurred with alarming frequency in recent years.

 What are the different kinds of catastrophe insurance and how do you decide which coverage you really need?
 Start by contacting an independent agent in the Trusted Choice® network who can review the types of disaster coverage available in your area and help you make the right choices for your home and family.

 Catastrophes by the Numbers

 - Insured disaster losses from 2002 to 2011 totaled between $7.2 and $70.6 billion each.

 - From 1991 to 2010, hurricanes, tropical storms and related flooding caused about 44% of all catastrophe losses, with tornadoes making up 30% and winter storms about 7.5%.

 - On average, about 6% of homeowners file catastrophe claims each year.

 What Is a Catastrophe and What Does Insurance Cover?

 According to the Insurance Information Institute, a catastrophe is an unusually severe natural or man-made disaster that results in potential insurance claims in excess of $25 million.
 While there are several different types of insurable catastrophes, not all require separate coverage.
 Some are included in homeowners, renters or auto policies, or can be added as a rider attached to an existing policy.

 Disasters that can be covered by insurance include: